 The key performance metric to measure here is the number of impressions.
 The most common method is to process mobile location data and define if the person could see the ad.
 Out of Home Advertising Association of America (OAAA) released a set of guidelines to follow while measuring impressions using location data.

-The key takeaway is to introduce required:
+The key takeaway is to introduce the required:

-• Input variables from venue data, e.g., screen visibility distance, latitude coordinate of the screen, average dwell time, and direction the screen is facing.
+- Input variables from venue data, e.g., screen visibility distance, latitude coordinate of the screen, average dwell time, and direction the screen is facing.

-• Input variables from user movement data, e.g., longitude, latitude, timestamp, and advertising ID.
+- Input variables from user movement data, e.g., longitude, latitude, timestamp, and advertising ID.

-• Input variables from ad play data, e.g., duration and display time.
+- Input variables from ad play data, e.g., duration and display time.

-• Output variables depending on the use case.
+- Output variables depending on the use case.

 To capture exposure in outdoor locations, we might use precise screen location to define the number of impressions.

 Here, the direction the screen faces and its viewing distance are the key variables to compare to the user’s phone location and movement direction.
-For example, a west-facing screen is viewed by the consumer traveling east — that’s one impression.

-To measure impressions in indoor locations, we use both precise screen location and centroid of the venue location since most visitors tend to dwell in the indoor area rather than just pass by.
+To measure impressions in indoor DOOH media locations, we use both precise screen location and centroid of the venue location since most visitors tend to dwell in the indoor area rather than just pass by.

-OAAA also defined output data required for attribution.
+OAAA also defined the output data required for attribution.
 The project differentiates between data needed for retargeting (usually just the advertising ID) and full-on attribution, where the advertiser wants to know the complete set of metrics.

 A large number of DOOH ads is still served directly.
 Here, advertisers partner with publishers and negotiate the placement price by talking to each other.
 They may sign a contract, which states when, where, and how the ad will be displayed on a certain screen.

 To run and optimize this kind of a campaign, both sides use a custom ad server for digital out-of-home ads.
-The platform allows serving any pfacesOOH ad format since it doesn’t have any restrictions to comply with a specific DSP/SSP, requirements of which are currently far from being unified.
+The platform allows serving any OOH ad format in digital advertising since it doesn’t have any restrictions to comply with a specific DSP/SSP, requirements of which are currently far from being unified.
 Everything depends on your agreement with your partner.

 From the publisher’s side, you’ll have to set up a non-standard placement within a designated zone and site: